 What is the Cheapest Chart Plotter Available - My new laptop GPS is awesome and not expensive

-Not too long ago I posted that I needed a new gps, but couldn't remember why I needed a new one.
+Not too long ago I posted that I needed a new GPS, but couldn't remember why I needed a new one.
 Sound familiar!

-Anyway I've been shopping gps units and have been shocked and irritated at the manufacturers high prices and total arrogance.
+Anyway, I've been shopping gps units and have been shocked and irritated at the manufacturer's high prices and total arrogance.

 This is the way I see it!